YosefAshenafi/Qeleme/README.md

-# Qelem - Educational Platform
+# Qeleme - Educational Platform

-Qelem is a comprehensive educational platform that provides interactive learning experiences through various features including MCQs, flashcards, and more.
+Qeleme is a comprehensive educational platform that provides interactive learning experiences through various features including MCQs, flashcards, and more.

 ## Features